Brian-pro/Calculator/README.md

 ## Credit to Fontawesome for providing icons
 Credit to [Fontawesome](https://fontawesome.com/) for providing the icons that I used for my github and linkedin social links.

+## Possible Continuations on this Project.
+Eventually, I would like to come back to this project and display warning messages to alert when a user is doing an invalid button press.
+I may also visit revisiting the styling of the calculator but the purpose for this project was to focus on the JavaScript so I am happy with the final prodcut at the moment.
+Lastly, I may add more buttons to the calculator later down the road (i.e. square root, to the power of, etc.).